 Methods

 To explore the effect of velocity-dependence on the end-systolic force-length relationship, a novel integrated model of cardiac cellular mechanics was developed.
 The model was required to encapsulate sufficient biophysical detail to enable the current study, but we aimed to achieve this in a computationally efficient manner so that it could be integrated into larger- scale models in future studies.
 The Tran et al. (2010) mechano-energetics model forms the basis of the coupled model since it captures the detailed biophysical interdependencies of cross-bridge cycling.
-It has been parameterised to simulate a wide range of experimentally-observed cardiac myofilament behaviour, including steady-state force-length and force-Ca2+ relations as well as dynamic force transients (Rice et al., 2008).
+It has been parameterised to simulate a wide range of experimentally-observed cardiac myofilament behaviour, including steady-state, force-length and force-Ca2+ relations, as well as dynamic force transients (Rice et al., 2008).
 The force-dependent binding of Ca2+ to troponin C is also explicitly captured allowing cross-bridge force production to modify the intracellular Ca2+ transient.
-To enable the required range of simulations, the cross-bridge model needed to be driven by a Ca2+-induced-Ca2+-release (CICR) model.
-The well-known Hinch et al. (2004) model was chosen as it encapsulates sufficient biophysical detail while maintaining a very low computational cost during numerical simulation.
+To enable the required range of simulations, the cross-bridge model was driven by a Ca2+-induced-Ca2+-release (CICR) model.
+The well-known Hinch et al. (2004) model was chosen as it encapsulates sufficient biophysical detail while maintaining a low computational cost during numerical simulation.
 To complete the anticipated range of simulation protocols, we modified the Hinch et al. (2004) model to be driven by a simulated cardiac action potential rather than by a voltage-clamp.
 Since our study did not require detailed cellular electrophysiology, we parameterised the phenomenological Rogers and McCulloch (1994) model to simulate a rat cardiac action potential and used it to drive the cellular contraction cycle.
 The other two components are also parameterised for rat heart.
 A diagrammatic representation of the integrated Hinch-Rogers-Tran (HRT) model is shown in Figure 2.

-Each of the Tran et al. (2010), Hinch et al. (2004), and Rogers and McCulloch (1994) models is available in the Physiome Model Repository.
+Each of the Tran et al. (2010), Hinch et al. (2004), and Rogers and McCulloch (1994) models is available in the Physiome Model Repository (see Appendix A2).
 We capitalised on the modular features of the CellML standard (Cuellar et al., 2003) and the software tool OpenCOR (Garny & Hunter, 2015) to integrate these disparate models to form the coupled Hinch-Rogers-Tran (HRT) model of excitation-contraction.
 See Terkildsen et al. (2008) for details on the approach used to achieve this.

+Figure 2

 High-level coupling between the Tran et al. (2010) cross-bridge, the Hinch et al. (2004) Ca2+, and the Rogers and McCulloch (1994) action potential models.
 [TnCCa] represents the intracellular concentration of Ca2+ bound to troponin-C.